-Inception Date Newspaper Abbreviation Vanguard Fund Number CUSIP Number Inflation-Protected Securities Fund Investor Shares 6/29/2000 InflaPro 119 922031869 Admiral Shares 6/10/2005 InfProAd 5119 922031737
+Vanguard Fund Inception Date Newspaper Abbreviation Vanguard Fund Number CUSIP Number Vanguard Inflation-Protected Securities Fund Investor Shares 6/29/2000 InflaPro 119 922031869 Admiral Shares 6/10/2005 InfProAd 5119 922031737

-CGS identifiers have been provided by CUSIP Global Services, managed on behalf of the American Bankers Association by Standard & Poor's Financial Services, LLC, and are not for use or dissemination in a manner that would serve as a substitute for any CUSIP service.
-The CUSIP Database, ©2021 American Bankers Association.
+CGS identifiers have been provided by CUSIP Global Services, managed on behalf of the American Bankers Association by FactSet Research Systems Inc., and are not for use or dissemination in a manner that would serve as a substitute for any CUSIP service.
+The CUSIP Database, © 2025 American Bankers Association.
 "CUSIP" is a registered trademark of the American Bankers Association.